 Industrial Tech and Mgmt (INTM)

-Introduces the full range of technologies involved in construction of both new and modified facilities, including steel, concrete and timber construction as well as supporting specialties such as HVAC, electrical, plumbing, etc. The interactions between the various construction trades will be covered along with the role of the architects and engineers.
+Introduces the full range of technologies involved in construction of both new and modified facilities, including steel, concrete and timber construction as well as supporting specialties such as HVAC, electrical, plumbing, etc. the interaction between the various construction trades will be covered along with the role of the architects and engineers.

-Fundamentals of inventory control including inventory classifications, i.e. raw materials, work-in-process (WIP) and finished goods.
-Topics include inventory record keeping, inventory turnover, the 80/20 (or ABC) approach, external and internal lead times, excess/obsolete inventory, and inventory controls.
-Material Resource Planning (MRP) are included.
+Fundamentals of inventory control including inventory classifications, i.e. raw materials, work-in-process (WIP), and finished goods.
+Topics include inventory record keeping, inventory turnover, the 80/20 (or ABC) approach, safety stock, forecasting, dependent and independent demand, lead times, excess/obsolete inventory, and inventory controls.
+Material Resource Planning (MRP) and Enterprise Resource Planning (ERP) are included.

-Each year industrial companies are affected by critical incidents which cause disruptions in operations and significant monetary losses due to repairs and/or lost revenue.
-Whether it is a small fire, an extended electrical outage or an incident of a more serious magnitude, all company stakeholders-from the board of directors to the employees to the customers -are impacted.
-The key to understanding the complexities of industrial resiliency lies in focusing on the issues of preparedness: prevention, mitigation and control.
+Each year, industrial companies are affected by critical incidents which cause disruption in operations and significant monetary losses due to repairs and/or lost revenue.
+Whether it is a small fire, an extended electrical outage or an incident of a more serious magnitude, all company stakeholders - from the board of directors to the employees to the customers - are impacted.
+The key to understanding the complexities of industrial resiliency lies in focusing on the issues of preparedness: prevention, mitigation, and control.
 This course is designed to prepare the student for managing a critical incident, including understanding risk and business impact, emergency preparedness, contingency planning and damage control.

 Course covers the application of proven management principles and operational practices.
 Learn how high performance companies create a competitive advantage despite economic challenges and a transitional customer base.
 Factors covered include strategy deployment, financial analysis, new product development, quality, customer service, and attaining market leadership.
 Case studies illustrate variable impacts on business situations.

-This course covers warehouse layout and usage based on product requirement such as refrigeration, hazardous material, staging area, and value added activities.
-Processes covered include receiving, put-away, replenishment, picking, and packing.
-The requirement for multiple trailer/rail car loading and unloading is considered as well as equipment needed for loading, unloading and storage.
+This course covers warehouse layout and usage based on product requirements such as refrigeration, hazardous material, staging area, and value added activities.
+Processes covered include receiving, put-away, replenishment, picking and packing.
+The requirement for multiple trailer/rail cars loading and unloading is considered as well as equipment needed for loading, unloading, and storage.
 Computer systems for managing the operations are reviewed.
 Emphasis is on material handling from warehouse arrival through warehouse departure.

 Purchasing responsibilities, processes, and procedures are included.
 Topics covered include: supplier selection and administration, qualification of new suppliers, preparing purchase orders, negotiating price and delivery, strategic customer/vendor relationships, and resolution of problems.
 All aspects of Supplier Relation Management (SRM) are covered.